hybridgroup/gocv/README.md

 You can then install OpenCV 4.0.1:

+	brew install opencv

+If you prefer, there is also an alternative Homebrew recipe will install only OpenCV 4.0.1 without all of the Python dependencies:

 	brew install hybridgroup/tools/opencv

-This new Homebrew recipe will install only OpenCV 4.0.1 without all of the Python dependencies.
+NOTE: Do not install both of these.
+Choose one.

 ### pkgconfig Installation
 pkg-config is used to determine the correct flags for compiling and linking OpenCV.